VPeron/OSSIEM/README.md

 # Configuration

-    A json file is provided for each server and client side individually in their respective directories. server_conf.json (template)
+    A json file is needed for each server and client side individually in their respective directories. server_conf.json (template)

 ```